syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Sets the file view type.
-There are two view types are available such as grid, tile.
-See layoutType
+There are two view types available, such as grid, tile.
+See layoutType.